 A Mosquito Blitzkrieg on a recent camping trip prompted me to think more about mosquitoes than ever before.

 I wondered about their presence in the Garden of Eden and how Adam and Noah dealt with them.
-(This is the subject of the next blog article.)
+(This is the subject of the next blog article, Were Mosquitoes in the Garden of Eden?.)

 Thousands of mosquito species feed on human blood, leaving itchy welts.
 Mosquitoes also transmit serious diseases like malaria and encephalitis which annually cause millions of deaths worldwide.
 During World War II, mosquito-transmitted malaria killed over 60,000 U.S. troops.